Abauchot/Fit-Quests/README.md

 ## 🎲 About

-Fit&Quests is a gamified fitness app that brings the excitement of Dungeons & Dragons to your workout routine.
-Choose your character class and embark on fitness quests designed specifically for your preferred playstyle!
+Fit&Quests is a fitness app project in early development that aims to bring D&D-style gamification to workouts.

+🚧 **CURRENT STATE**: Basic user authentication system (signup, login, profile) with foundational data structures for future D&D class-based fitness programs.

+� **FUTURE VISION**: Weekly exercise programs with boss fights, but this is not yet implemented in the user interface.

 ## ⚠️ Important Notice - AI-Generated Exercise Programs